 For Sales Representatives . . .

-•How will they sell?
-(Behavior, work habits, planning & organization, motivation
+• How will they sell? (personality, work habits, organization, motivation)

-• Are they a good match for the type of sales position you have open? i.e. retail, territorial, large accounts, etc.?
+• Are they a good match for the sales position you have open? i.e. retail, territorial, large accounts, etc.?

-Some of the ways that our clients use our assessments . . .
+Some of the ways our clients use assessments . . .

 • Interviewing: Prepare questions appropriate to the position

 • Job Match: Avoid putting square pegs in round holes

 • Career Path: Build on strengths, compensate for weaknesses